brillout/goldpage/docs/readme.template.md

 ## !VAR WHY_GOLDPAGE

+!INLINE ./snippets/warning-advanced-2.md

 The problem with the current tools is that they support only one app type.
 For example for React:
 - create-react-app creates an SPA
-- Next.js creates a SSR app
+- Next.js creates an SSR app
 - Gatsby creates a static website

-Before you choose one of these three tools you have to know what "SPA", "SSR", and "static website" mean, their difference, and which one is right for you.
+To choose the right tool you have to know the differences between an SPA, an SSR app, and a static website and then you have to decided which one of these app types is the right one for your app.
 But, most often than not,
-what app type is right becomes clear only after you have written and battle-tested your first protoype.
+which app type is the right one becomes clear only after you have written and battle-tested your first protoype.

-Goldpage supports all app types &mdash;
+Goldpage supports all app types and switching from one app type to another is easy &mdash;
+with Goldpage,
+you can start creating an app, test the different app types further down the line, and settle for an app type once it becomes clear which one is the right one for you.

+At the core of this.
+It's super simple and easier to reason in terms of "".
+All boils down and we would.
+Simply configure and see what works for you.

+the right app type further down the line as it becomes clearer what you need.
-we believe you shouldn't have to know what "SPA", "SSR", and "static website" mean before starting writing your first prototype.
+We believe you shouldn't even have to know what "SPA", "SSR", and "static website" mean before starting writing your first prototype
-With Goldpage,
-you start creating an app and adopt the right app type further down the line as it becomes clearer what you need.

-What often happens is that you start with one tool and later switch to another tool.
-Investigating and changing tools.
+We actually encourage you to not spend time about learning al these terms and instead just start create a first prototype.
-We believe things should be easier: just start writing your app and figure out later what app type is right for you.
+You'll eventually figure out what it the right render strategy for you.

 ## !VAR HOW_IT_WORKS

-Reading this section is optional &mdash; if you already decided to use Goldpage then you can go straight to !VAR|LINK GETTING_STARTED and start writing your app.
+!INLINE ./snippets/warning-advanced-2.md

 But if you are still evaluating whether to use Goldpage, then this section will give you a sneak peek into how Goldpage allows you to build any kind of app.